home

 Photos taken in May 2000.

-I followed elementary school in Echandens, then the secundary school in Morges, the town nearby, then the high school in Lausanne.
+I followed elementary school in Echandens, then the secondary school in Morges, the town nearby, then the high school in Lausanne.
 I had then a sabbatical year which I exploited to make several journeys.
 I crossed northwestern Europe on bicycle (Germany, Holland, Belgium, England, Scotland), I explored Eastern Europe (Austria, Hungary, Romania, Yugoslavia) on train and then Northern Africa (Algeria, Marocco) and Southwestern Europe (Spain, France) on auto-stop and bus.

 After these nice introductions to the world, I started my physics studies at University of Lausanne, which I finished up in December 1989.
 By this time, eager to make a change, I had already started to work half-time at an communication agency to write science popularization articles.
 I was pretty happy with the kind of job, except that I fretted at the meager supply side of the job market.
 After switching to the Journal de Genève, at this time the highest-level newspaper of the French-speaking Switzerland, I reverted to science.

 I started in banking as an IT project manager in Geneva, Switzerland, in May 1996.
 I moved to market risk management in Zurich, Switzerland, in August 1997.
 I succeeded in writing in Summer 1998 a shorter introduction to my general theory of the history of science, L'Europe et la Science, published in 1999.
-In October 1998, I switched to credit risk management, in Zurich.
-Since June 2001, I am working in the same city in interest rate risk management at balance sheet level.

 You might write me at the following address: dcosan@gmx.net